Distributing closed-source frameworks with SPM

 -output build/MyLib.xcframework

-and created a lane that lets me run all scripts in one single fastlane archive
+file, which lets me run all scripts with fastlane archive

 platform :ios do